Min-ops/cruddy/samples/lambda_cruddy/README.md

 ```

 As you can see, the only explicit field we create in the JSON file is one
 called ``foo`` with a value of ``"abcde"```.
-But the item return by the create
+But the item returned by the
-operation contains more attributes.
-That's because the configuration file we
+create operation contains more attributes.
+That's because the configuration
-have associated with our Lambda handler function defines a **prototype** for
+file we have associated with our Lambda handler function defines a
-items in our table.
+**prototype** for items in our table.
 It looks like this:

 ```
 {